WangCheng0116/ML/README.md

 ## 12 Oct
 Things have started getting busier and busier recently, mainly because of CS2103T and stuff :( As a result, today I learned two relatively chill topics, which are tensorboard and transform.
 I didn't have time to actually implement them, but I will mark this down and try to use them in the future.
 Note can be found [here](https://github.com/WangCheng0116/ML/blob/main/pytorch/note.md)

+## 14 Oct
+This is a hard day.
+Currently I need to confess that SVM is by far the most math-heavy topic I have ever learned.
+On a side note, it is very interesting to see how my math courses are intertwined with SVM, because I happen to be learning non-linear optimization (MA3236).
+I will put SVM in [challenge](https://github.com/WangCheng0116/ML/blob/main/Challenges/SVM%20Math%20Proof.md) folder.
+A very simple implementation of SVM can be found [here](https://github.com/WangCheng0116/ML/blob/main/Code%20Implementation/SVM%20Binary%20Classification/SVM_Binary_Classification.ipynb) (using scikit)